hamlet-io/docs/docs/foundations/anatomy.md

             └── <segment>
 ```

 At the top level of the structure, the CMDB identifier is the Tenant Id for `Tenants`, Account Id for `Accounts` and Product Id for `Products`.
-Hamlet uses this to identify the applicable ones at runtime.
+During processing hamlet will use these files as markers to determine the appropriate files to include.

 Directories immediately underneath are `config` and `infrastructure` which correspond to "engine inputs" and "engine outputs".